mdnhs/mdnhs/README.md

 # 👋 Hi, I'm Nazmul Hasan Sourab

 A passionate Frontend Developer with 2.5+ years of experience in building scalable web applications.
-Proficient in React.js, Next.js, TypeScript, and other cutting-edge frontend technologies.
+Proficient in React.js, Next.js, TypeScript, and other cutting-edge frontend technologies 🚀

 ---